georgezakinih/Enhanced_COXEN/Scripts/README.md

 ## Setup

-To set up the Python environment needed to train and run this model:
+To set up the Python environment needed to run this algorithm:
 1. Install [conda](https://docs.conda.io/en/latest/) package manager.
 2. Clone this repository.
 3. Enter the directory of Scripts